Kaleido-subs/style-guide/docs/guidelines/styling/dialogue_styling.md

 ![White text with a black border can be read on any color!](./img/styling/white-text.png)

-Colours with a similar effect are yellow and cyan, but those are generally harder to read, and may cause eye strain.
+Colours with a similar effect is yellow, but that's generally harder to read, and may cause eye strain.

 Avoid changing the colour of dialogue